Rahul-Bhardwaj206/interactive-skill-tree-builder/README.md

 # Interactive Skill Tree Builder

 A React-based interactive skill tree builder that allows users to create, manage, and visualize skill progression trees.
-Built with TypeScript, Vite, and @xyflow/react for fluid, interactive node-based visualizations.
+Built with TypeScript, Vite, and @xyflow/react for fluid, interactive node-based visualizations.A web application that allows users to create and navigate a personalized skill tree.
+Users can add skills as nodes, connect them with prerequisite skills, and interact with the tree to "unlock" skills based on completion logic.
+The application features a sample tree for quick start and intelligent dependency management that cascades completion states through the skill hierarchy.

 ## Features